 throughout the streets of Reykjavík, there been progress from the early plastering their iconic Best Of Reyk- days?
-While I imagine the staff and varjavík stickers on this year's crop of ious local legends once sat down over a er grew through the years, so did the things they like, I assume the process is stickers.
+While I imagine the staff and varjavík stickers on this year's crop of jous local legends once sat down over a worthy establishments.
+As their pow- beer and had some fun making a list of er grew through the years, so did the things they like, I assume the process is stickers.
 What started as cute badges much more sophisticated today.
 With of encouragement have ballooned to the weight these awards carry, surely it multiple square metre crests that you is.
 Right? shall never dare take down.
 Business owners have described a nirvana-like the people receiving the awards play experience of achieving the ultimate in this saga.
-They could have refused goal of covering their windows entirely. to acknowledge the Grapevine as the body in, such was the burden.
+They could have refused goal of covering their windows entirely. to acknowledge the Grapevine as the They call it "The Blackout."
+Some were new rulers of Icelandic taste making. not able to handle it and barricaded But there is a sinister correlation bethemselves inside, refusing to let any- tween the success of a business and body in, such was the burden.

 beginnings of the Reykjavík Grapevine's parties. nominations were treated lightly, even with amusement.
 It was fun.
 Locals olution has started.
 Yes, I will be spat flipped through the pages.
 "This is on by people on the streets.
-Yes, I will cute," they said, with a smirk on their have to isolate myself from my family thing?"
+Yes, I will cute," they said, with a smirk on their have to isolate myself from my family face.
+"But who are they to tell me any- to protect them.
+Am I a martyr, you ask? thing?"

-Fast forward to Iceland becoming over Paris and London, you're old news. what it really is - a lovely and well ex-Screw off Pyramids.
-We have Geysir ecuted recommendation pamphlet and coming through - oh and who is that nothing more - then I have achieved cool cat with the sunglasses in the back- my goal. seat?
+Fast forward to Iceland becoming the must-visit travel destination.
+Move and read and enjoy this magazine for over Paris and London, you're old news. what it really is - a lovely and well ex-Screw off Pyramids.
+We have Geysir ecuted recommendation pamphlet and coming through - oh and who is that nothing more - then I have achieved cool cat with the sunglasses in the back- my goal.
+5 seat?
 Well it's just little old Blue Lagoon, of course.